jakubrohleder/angular-jsonapi/README.md

 ## Collection

 Collection is a bucket of objects it is returned by `all` method of Resource.
 Each collection is bind to the request params (filter, include etc.).
+All of the asynchronous object method are resolved with synchronization meta data.

 ### Properties